redelmann/scat/README.md

 ## How it works

-Under the hood, `scat` will use `SHA-512`, a cryptographic hash function, to generate a huge integer seed.
+Under the hood, `scat` will use `Scrypt`, a password-based key derivation function, to generate a huge integer seed.
 This integer seed will be consumed by `scat` to generate deterministically a new password from a schema.

 ## Installing